platformsh/platformsh-docs/docs/src/bestpractices/oneormany.md

 ## Clustered applications

 A clustered application is one where your project requires multiple "app services", written by you, but are all part of the same conceptual project.

+What we call "clustered applications" here can vary from the simple headless architecture where front and back end are separated to micro-services where you can have dozens of different applications possibly in multiple runtimes and frameworks that compose a coherent whole.
 That is, removing one of the app services would render the others broken.

+Unlike other cloud deployment options you don't need to worry about service discovery or complex "ingress controllers".
+It is very easy to configure the access from one service to another - and it is very easy to configure the incoming routes.
+You can have services that are only exposed to another service and others that are exposed to the internet.

 In a clustered application, you either have [multiple `.platform.app.yaml`](../create-apps/multi-app.md) files in different directories with separate code bases that deploy separately or you have a single application that spawns one or more [worker instances](../create-apps/app-reference.md#workers) that run background processes.
 (See the link for details on how to set those up.)